Jean Olson Lanjouw: Personality and personal life

 Known as "Jenny" by friends and colleagues, Lanjouw was a popular individual from combining "charm, humor, and a keen sense of intellectual curiosity in her interactions."
-She was enthusiastic, detailed in her work, friendly with students, and treated all equally regardless of seniority.
+She was enthusiastic, extremely smart, detailed in her work, friendly with students who still remember her outstanding classes in Development Economics in her Yale years and her patience and encouragement, and treated all equally regardless of seniority.
 Lanjouw was married to World Bank economist Peter Lanjouw and they had two children.

 Legacy

 After her death, a memorial fund called the Jean O. Lanjouw Memorial Fund was established in her honor by the UC Berkeley Foundation.
 Her husband explained that the fund was established to ensure her work could be continued by future generations via sponsorship.